cfpb/design-system/docs/pages/heroes.md

         variation_implementation: >+
           #### Bleeding illustrations

-          When using an illustration that bleeds top to bottom at larger screen sizes, add the `__bleeding` modifier to the hero and add an additional `m-hero_bleeding-image` as a sibling to `m-hero__image`.
+          When using an illustration that bleeds top to bottom at larger screen sizes, add the `--bleeding` modifier to the hero and add an additional `m-hero__bleeding-image` as a sibling to `m-hero__image`.

           #### Customizing illustrations